Flu shots are essential to protect your health during the fall and winter months.

 Medicare Part A covers hospitalizations, skilled nursing facilities, hospice, and home health care.
 It does not cover the flu shot.

 It’s free to eligible people aged 65 or older.
 Generally, if you or your spouse paid Medicare taxes for at least 10 years, this portion of Medicare is free.
-You can sign up for benefits starting three months before you turn 65.
-If you received social security benefits before you were 65, you are automatically enrolled in Part A. Otherwise, you need to sign up for it either online or at a social security office.
+You can sign up for this starting three months before your 65th birthday.
+If you have been receiving social security benefits before your 65th birthday, you are automatically enrolled in Part A. Otherwise, you need to sign up for it either online or at a social security office.

 Medicare Part B covers preventive services, including flu shots

 Medicare Part B is your medical insurance.
 It covers preventive services, like the flu shot.
-Medicare pays for one shot per season, but may cover a second if it’s medically necessary.
-Medicare coverage includes flu shots that are approved by the U.S. Food and Drug Administration (FDA) for people over the age of 65.
-Covered flu shots include Fluad and Fluzone High-Dose, according to the CDC.
+Medicare pays for one shot per season but may cover a second if it’s medically necessary.
+Medicare coverage includes flu shots that are approved by the United States Food and Drug Administration (FDA) for people over the age of 65.

 Medicare does not cover nasal spray flu vaccines, as the FDA has not approved them for this age group.